canmet-energy/btap_cli/README.md

 BTAP_CLI operated in two modes, with equipment and materials costing information and without.

 ### Capital Cost Mode
- With costing
-information, btap uses and expert based system to determine the relative costs of the energy upgrades available in BTAP.
+With costing information, btap uses and expert based system to determine the relative costs of the energy upgrades available in BTAP.
 To use this you will need to contact us for access as it is experimental.
+Partners would require an RSMean licence.

 ### Regular Mode
 This will allow you to run simulations with the ECMs however it will not provide any costing other than